GPhC Exam FAQs

-You would need a "recipe" this would come from a relevant pharmacopeia which would contain the ingredients in which proportion you need as to make the formulation.
-For instance a salicylic cream may include 1g of salicylic acid to 99g of aqueous cream or other diluent.
+You would need a "recipe" this would come from a relevant pharmacopoeia which would contain the ingredients in which proportion you need as to make the formulation.
+For instance, a salicylic cream may include 1g of salicylic acid to 99g of aqueous cream or other diluent.

 Pom to P switch of tamsulosin, what are the relevant legislation, the professional standards and guidance issued by the GPHC and RPS, what other relevant factors could be taken into account, and how would someone determine whether they believe that it is appropriate to sell such products from a registered retail pharmacy business.
 Do you believe that a practising pharmacist should stock and sell this product?

 Ok there are a few issues with the switch it is best to do a little research on this via the web.
 In general, doctors do not like the POM to P of tamsulosin (sold as FloMax) as it potentially impedes early diagnosis of prostate cancer.
 GP's beleive that men will not seek proper medical advise on their condition and just go to their pharmacist to get rid of the symptoms.
 They have a point, however, this is contradictory to the governments new mantra of "patient self care" (see numerous white papers) and also directing as much traffic into the private pharmacy sector as possible to reduce costs incurred by expensive doctors.
 In all would you was a pharmacist stock FlowMax?
 Well, 90% of pharmacists do not really consider the ethics of it as they are told to stock it by their boss and the 10% are under so much financial pressure they cannot afford to stock it.